Stephanie Kay Nutrition

 Everything Bagel Hummus Recipe

-For the best results, I would highly recommend using dried minced garlic, dried minced onion, and flaky sea salt.
-Although garlic powder, onion powder, and regular sea salt will work as well, the crunchy and flaky nature of the dried minced garlic and onion and flaky sea salt gives this hummus the right balance of texture and flavour, just like an everything bagel.
+For the best results, I highly recommend using dried minced garlic, dried minced onion, and flaky sea salt to make homemade everything bagel seasoning.
+Although garlic powder, onion powder, and regular sea salt will work as well, the crunchy and flaky nature of the dried minced garlic and onion and flaky sea salt gives this hummus the right balance of texture and flavor, just like an everything bagel.

 More Healthy Hummus Recipes: